WorkDisputes Logo

 lost

-The tribunal concluded the claimant’s unfair dismissal claim was not well founded and dismissed it.
+The tribunal found the claimant's complaints of unfair dismissal and age discrimination to be not well‑founded and dismissed them.

 Legal Issues (1)